elle-j/thusly/README.md

 # Thusly

-A general-purpose programming language coming to life through a one-pass compiler and a stack-based virtual machine.
+A general-purpose programming language coming to life through a custom one-pass compiler and a stack-based virtual machine.

 > The language is currently being developed but has a working initial implementation of a small subset (see [Milestones](#milestones)).
 This README is also in development.